Master’s General Requirements

 - After the exam committee has reached a decision, the candidate will be recalled and informed by the Chair of the outcome of the examination.
 Should revisions be required, their exact nature will be transmitted to the student by the Chair.

-- The written comments of the external examiner will, with his or her permission, be provided to the student and program director.
+- The written comments of the external examiner will, with their permission, be provided to the student and program director.

 - The Oral Examination Report Form will properly completed (including, where appropriate, a clear description of required revisions) and signed by the Chair and returned to the Graduate Milestones and Progression Coordinator in the Office of the Dean, Graduate Studies.